Kasama College of Education

 Kasama College of Education (KACE) is a Zambian teacher training college situated in Kasama District, the provincial headquarters of Northern Province.
-The college is about three kilometers from the Kasama Central Business District.
-It is owned by the Zambian government through the Ministry of Higher Education.
+The college is about three kilometers from the Kasama Central Business District, and is owned by the Zambian government through the Ministry of Higher Education.

 History

 The college was opened in 1966.
 Originally it was called Kasama Teachers’ Training College (KTTC) until 2000 when all government-owned teacher training colleges were renamed colleges of education.
 From its inception the college has had 14 principals, with only two women having served as principal.
 Below in the lineage of principals from its inception to date: